taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 :::

 :::tip Note
-MariaDB version 10.4 is not available for CloudLinux OS Shared 6 yet.
+MariaDB version 10.4 is not available for CloudLinux OS 6 yet.
 :::

 :::tip Note